wenhsinghuang/PointSpender/README.md

 # PointSpender
 This is a Python solution to the Fetch coding exercise for a software engineering internship.

+## Understanding of the Problem
+The "transactions.csv" file contains transaction records for a user.
+Transactions with positive points indicate that the user has earned points from the payer, while transactions with negative points indicate that the user has spent points with the payer.
+This action is equivalent to the program's "spending" action.
+To determine the result of current spending, it is necessary to take into account the state of the transaction history after all historical spending transactions have been processed.

 ## Requirements
 * Python 3.x